Mark Mangold

-Biography
+Career

 Mangold was born in Miami and grew up on Long Island.
-Mangold performed in Long Island bands Valhalla and American Tears before eventually forming Touch in 1978 along with fellow American Tears members, Glen Kithcart and Craig Brooks.
+He performed in Long Island bands Valhalla and American Tears before forming Touch in 1978, along with fellow American Tears members Glen Kithcart and Craig Brooks.

 Touch charted with two Mangold-penned singles, “(Call Me) When the Spirit Moves You” in 1980 and “Don't You Know What Love Is” in 1981.

 Mangold worked with Michael Bolton in the 1980s, co-writing and performing on Bolton's first hit "Fools Game" as well as several tracks from his 1985 AOR album, Everybody's Crazy.
-He and Bolton would later co-write "I Found Someone", a top-ten hit for Cher, originally recorded by Laura Branigan.
-Mangold himself has recorded two versions of the song.
-First, as a demo and again on his solo album Lift (2001).
+He and Bolton later co-wrote "I Found Someone", a top-ten hit for Cher and originally recorded by Laura Branigan.
+Mangold himself recorded a version on his solo album Lift (2001).

 In 1991, the band The Law recorded "For a Little Ride", a Mangold song co-written with Benny Mardones for Atlantic Records.

-The Sign were formed by Mark, Randy Jackson (Zebra), Terry Brock (Strangeways), Billy Greer (Kansas) and Bobby Rondinelli (Rainbow & Black Sabbath).
+The Sign were formed by Mangold, Randy Jackson (Zebra), Terry Brock (Strangeways), Billy Greer (Kansas) and Bobby Rondinelli (Rainbow & Black Sabbath).
 Their début album, released in 2000, was Signs Of Life.
 Their second album, The Second Coming was released in August 2005 on Frontiers Records.

-Recently, Mangold has worked in Stockholm with numerous songwriters, having released "My Confession" (co-written with Jon Bivona) and "Candelight" sung by Anniela on Hitworks Records.
-In Denmark, SukkerChok released his "1,000 Miles Away" which became a local hit.
+Mangold has worked in Stockholm with songwriters, and released "My Confession" (co-written with Jon Bivona) and "Candelight" sung by Anniela on Hitworks Records.
+In Denmark, SukkerChok released Mangold's "1,000 Miles Away" which became a local hit.
 In 2003, Jordin Sparks recorded his song "I Will Be There", co-written with Pebe Sebert, on the For Now EP.
-He has written a number of songs released in Asia, as well as 5 songs in the hit movie High Strung: Free Dance.

-Mangold has written for and played keyboards in the New York City band The Radiant.
+Mangold has written for and played keyboards in the New York band The Radiant.

-Other project include Ashlie Luckett, and the comedian Lauren Francesca on the "Comic Con" YouTube music video.
+Other projects include Ashlie Luckett, and the comedian Lauren Francesca on the "Comic Con" YouTube music video.